CumulusNetworks/docs/content/cumulus-netq-50/NVLink-Management/_index.md

 toc: 2
 ---

-NetQ for NVLink collects telemetry data, monitors performance, and allows you to configure and manage NVLink switches running NVOS.
+NetQ for NVLink collects telemetry data, monitors performance, and allows you to configure and manage NVLink deployments.

 <!--link to marketing webpage if available-->